 “Wives, be submissive to your own husbands” (1 Peter 3:1)

 Therefore, the dynamic of authority-submission is given in the relationship of husband and wife, not in the essence of male and female.
 This has important implications for both the church and society.
 First of all, it shows that women need to be less submissive to the wider male-dominated culture.
 Women need to stop submitting to men in general, except to their husbands.
-Women also submit to the elders in the church, not because the elders are male, but because God has commanded all of the congregation to obey its leaders (Hebrews 13:17).
+Christian women also submit to the elders in the church because God has commanded all of the congregation to obey its leaders (Hebrews 13:17).
 Second, the church needs to be wise and judicious about speaking about gender roles in the wider culture.
 The Bible doesn’t really address what men and women can do in the wider culture.
 Can a woman be President?
 Can a father be a ballet dancer?
 These are questions which the New Testament is not concerned with.

 Study of Ephesians 5:22-33